XimeraProject/ximeraLatex/luaxake/README.md

   config files for different projects, then in the current working directory, project root and local TEXMF tree.

+NOTE 2025-01: there is currently some confusion with passing options from `xmlatex` to `lualatex`:
+- general rule: options and commands that are not processed by `xmlatex` are passed to `luaxake`
+- use the standard linux `--` trick to explicitly pass things to `luaxake`: xmlatex -- -t bake test.tex`
+- suggest improvements via Issues/Pull requests.

 # Lua settings  (implementation to be documented/improved)